hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 %%"in the context of the freedom that the authorities were actually granting, these regulations could be seen as comparatively insignificant constraints ( #Kouame_1997, 424)
 %%

+More recent research of pilgrimages in Shikoku was done by Thal (2005), who studies the development of the Konpira site located in norther Shikoku, but whose popularity spread throughout Japan.
+##### Matsudaira (Aichi) and Kyogoku (Shikoku) families ( #Thal_2005)
+*North region of Shikoku*

+"The priests of Konpira, like priests of other would be pilgrimage sites, simultaneously developed the attractions of both the god and the town to boost the economic viability of the sacred domain" (3)
+"Thus, from early on, Konpira's development as an attractive site of worship proceeded in tandem with the popularity of its markets and entertainments.
+In the phenomenon common to pilgrimates sites in Japan and around the world, Mt.
+Zozu and its gods grew amid a bustling pilgrimage economy of entertainments and commerce: performances, prostitution, and gambling proved as integral to the growth of the sites as amulets and worship (3)"
+"The priests of Konkoin catered to such demand for entertainment in order to raise both the income and the status of the sacred domain" (5) Thal mentions the lavish festivals and parades, The support of Konpira offered social benefits as well.
+Thal describes how the supporting domain families, Matsudaira and Kyogoku, mutually benefited all parties, "weaving the sacred domain of Konpira [...] into an expanding network of personal, economic, and ritual relationships"

+"Encouraged by entrepreneurs in the pilgrimage business and in the media, the cult of Konpira grew throughout the 1700s and early 1800s, eventually forming a prominent part of popular nineteenth-century culture" (99)

+"By the early 1800s, pilgrimage to Konpira  began to rival pilgrimage to Ise, with as many as half the pilgrims to Ise continuing on to visit Konpira, and large numbers traveling to Konpira from western Japan as well" (102)

+"growth of the pilgrimage to Konpira seems to have relied as much on business owners as it did on priests affiliated with the site" (102)

+In these examples of the authorities intervening and managing of pilgrimage it is evident that their focus is on the keeping the economic effects of the industry positive, ensuring that the pilgrims do not burden the local regions.

+their research reveals cases of lenience shown to pilgrims by village and daimyo authorities, as they take efforts to manage and provide care for travelers (<mark style="background: #FFF3A3A6;">as in the case of sickness or death)</mark>.

+This focus on ensuring the prosperity of the common people is also evident in changes to the governing structure of the bakufu and reflected in common styles of daimyo structure.

+A similar observation of the authorities desire to manage not domineer can be seen in looking at the governing style of the bakufu and the daimyo.
 ### Tokugawa's governance
-The image of Tokugawa bakufu is often portrayed as authoritarian, with "squeezing of the peasants" and limiting all their freedom (REF), however recent historians have presented a different perspective.
+%%The image of Tokugawa bakufu is often portrayed as authoritarian, with "squeezing of the peasants" and limiting all their freedom (REF), however recent historians have presented a different perspective. %%

-Position of authorities: benevolent ruler, desire to manage not domineer

-- Policies in place, but actual implementation of them up to the person in charge.
-- Soft rules that can adapt to circumstances.

-While #Gordon_2003 and #Tanimoto_2019  argue that the Confucian concept of benevolence was not popular in the seventeenth century, pointing out the authoritarian "squeezing of the peasants". in some instances, such as civil engineering infrastructure, the economic interests of the authorities and the common people likely overlapped  #Tanimoto_2019 .
+While #Gordon_2003 and #Tanimoto_2019  argue that the Confucian concept of benevolence was not popular in the seventeenth century, pointing out the authoritarian "squeezing of the peasants", Tanimoto does at admit that there are some instances, such as civil engineering infrastructure, the economic interests of the authorities and the common people likely overlapped.

-as I argued in paper on the rice tax (Hall 2022), the fact that the authorities left the peasants with a surplus reflects their priority of managing the economy and regional prosperity.
-Perhaps what benevolence represents the idea that if the people are prosperous, those ruling them will also be part in this prosperity.
 This observation that the government is concerned with the well-being of the lower class is also reflected in Bizen's example of a benevolent ruler by John Hall ( #Hall_1966 1966).
-Hall argues that that Mitsumasa of the Bizen province provides "one of the best examples of the successful daimyo of the Tokugawa age" (ibid, 403) and this type of administration was typical of of the larger daimyo during the Tokugawa period (ibid, 410).
-Hall also points out that "The Tokugawa bakufu had led the way in drawing upon the concepts of Confucianism and seeking ideological justification for its regime in the claims of benevolent government" (ibid, 403).
+He argues that that Mitsumasa of the Bizen province provides "one of the best examples of the successful daimyo of the Tokugawa age" (ibid, 403) .

+Hall also adds that this type of benevolent administration was typical of the larger daimyo during the Tokugawa period (ibid, 410), as he looks at X research.
+But these concepts were not something that the daimyo were emulating the Tokugawa bakufu.
+Hall also points out that the "bakufu had led the way in drawing upon the concepts of Confucianism and seeking ideological justification for its regime in the claims of benevolent government" (ibid, 403).

 More specific example of that government's political stance can be seen in Paramore's research ( #Paramore_2012 2012) on changes in governance that occurred during the later half of Tokugawa period.
 Refuting the arguments that Neo-Confucian political concepts encouraged authoritarianism, he argues that governmental changes were usually designed to open up the decision making process to more people, and can be seen as "an attempt to generate more socially engaged, inclusive, and responsive governance" (ibid, 27).

 This argument against the idea that the Tokugawa government was top-down and authoriatian
 #### Leaving peasants with surplus

+as I argued in paper on the rice tax (Hall 2022), the fact that the authorities left the peasants with a surplus reflects their priority of managing the economy and regional prosperity.
+Perhaps what benevolence represents the idea that if the people are prosperous, those ruling them will also be part in this prosperity.

 In my previous research ( #Hall_2022), I argued that the position of the shogunate was focused on keeping a balanced rice market, and to that end they intentionally left a surplus of rice with the peasants.
 I believe this to be an example of their underlying economic motivations and how that led them to govern with a degree of benevolence.
 Like their actions with the rice tax, if the pilgrimage of the peasants had a positive economic impact, and as long as that travel did not hinder the crop yields, the bakufu would be more inclined to allow it, making changing to keep in within the confines that prevented economic harm to the region (**as one historian mentions)** than to spend more effort and money into micromanaging.
 Indeed, the majority of peasants traveled in their free time after their farmer's responsibilities were fulfilled (REF).

 Indeed, Vaporis notices the regulations dealing with pilgrimage have to do with economic reasons, though he fails to make the statement that